 For specific information about the requirements for your destination please check with the country’s embassy or consulate.
 Alternatively UK citizens can visit www.gov.uk/foreign-travel-advice.

 Vaccinations & Protection

-As with travel to most parts of the developing world, we strongly recommend that you contact your doctor’s surgery or a specialist travel clinic for up-to-date information, advice and the necessary vaccinations.
+As with travel to most parts of Africa, we strongly recommend that you contact your doctor’s surgery or a specialist travel clinic for up-to-date information, advice and the necessary vaccinations.
 For a visit of less than one month, almost certainly you will be advised to have immunisations against the following: Diphtheria and Tetanus, Hepatitis A, Typhoid, Meningitis.
-Anti-malaria medication will also be required and the use of a DEET-containing insect repellent is highly recommended.
+Anti-malaria medication is also required and the use of a DEET-containing insect repellent is highly recommended.

 Preparing for your tour

 The first thing on your list should be a first aid kit.
 Whilst there is no undue cause for alarm, travellers are best advised to travel well-prepared: adequately immunized, with sufficient supplies of prescription drugs, along with a medical kit.
-Sun cream/sunblock is a must.
+Suncream/sunblock is a must.
 Insect repellent, including a bite spray will also be useful to have.
-If you are bringing a digital camera it is also advisable to bring a spare battery, as there will be occasions when electricity is not available.
+If you will be using a camera which needs film, it is recommended that a supply is taken with you, as it is not always available in Eritrea.
+For those with digital cameras, we would advise you to take a spare battery if you are travelling to the Dankalia, as recharging can sometimes be difficult.

 Footwear is a main priority on this tour.
 Comfortable walking shoes/boots are recommended.

 Luggage on tour

 Your luggage should not exceed 20kgs (44lbs).
 One large suitcase/rucksack, and one small hand luggage rucksack is acceptable.

 Electric Supply & Plugs